lixinW/ship-hats-docs/portal-guide/access-ship-hats-portal.md

 ## Prerequisites

-- Before you start, you must have been [invited and onboarded to SHIP-HATS](https://docs.developer.tech.gov.sg/docs/ship-hats-getting-started-guide/#/onboarding-to-ship-hats?id=onboarding) by SHIP-HATS.
+- Make sure that you have been [invited and onboarded to SHIP-HATS](https://docs.developer.tech.gov.sg/docs/ship-hats-getting-started-guide/#/onboarding-to-ship-hats?id=onboarding) by the SHIP-HATS team.
-- Make sure that you have setup SEED and TechPass.
+- Make sure that you have set up SEED and TechPass.

 ## Log in